Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Related Work

 \textbf{Robustness to Failures.} Research focused on attrition within agent swarms typically centers on reacting to attrition once it occurs, rather than enabling robustness prior to attrition.
 Works such as~\cite{halasz2007dynamic, prorok2016formalizing, notomista2019optimal} primarily address task assignments rather than networking.
 While~\cite{ramachandran2019resilience} considers failures of particular resources on networked agents, it does not account for the complete loss of agents nor pre-configure the network to prevent temporary outages due to such attrition.
 The problem in~\cite{goeckner2023attrition} adapts to attrition of surveillance agents by modifying remaining agents' routes but does not plan ahead for attrition or address networking constraints.
 Although~\cite{hudack2016multi} plans routes to minimize capital loss due to attrition, it focuses on reducing attrition risk rather than maintaining network effectiveness despite assumed attrition.
-In~\cite{dai2020multi}, agent attrition results from direct combat, with fundamentally different dynamics.
+In~\cite{dai2020multi}, agent attrition results from direct combat, with fundamentally different dynamics. {Research on swarm attrition is predominantly reactive~\cite{halasz2007dynamic, prorok2016formalizing, notomista2019optimal}, focusing on task reassignment rather than network preservation.
+Other resilience strategies manage partial resource failures~\cite{ramachandran2019resilience}, adjust routes post-attrition~\cite{goeckner2023attrition}, minimize future attrition risk~\cite{hudack2016multi}, or model fundamentally different combat dynamics~\cite{dai2020multi}, but none proactively configure networks to absorb the complete loss of agents.}